 Recently, our one and only Actress Tandin Bidha, Sherab Lhamo and the most amazing Tshering Phuntshok are also having the updates of being in Newyork.

 Learning definitely has no limit, so is traveling.
 There is no better way of learning through traveling and exploring.
-I wish all the Film Artists of Bhutan who has traveled to Australia to learn a very good luck and even more successful careers ahead.
+I wish all the Film Artists of Bhutan who has traveled to Australia a very good luck and have more successful careers ahead.